Ministry of MSME

 Stage 2: Skill Training

-- 5–7 days basic training near your home
+- 5 to 7 days basic training near your home

 - ₹500/day stipend during training